vintasoftware/aurorae/README.md

 - Python (>3)
 - openpyxl (3.0.7)

-## Installation
+## Working in development mode
+To ease the development mode of the library we are using code as a package:
 - Clone the repo
-- Inside a virtualenv run `pip install -r requirements.txt`
+- Inside a virtualenv and on the root folder of the project run `pip install -e .`.
+We are installing the library locally in editable model ([details here](https://packaging.python.org/guides/distributing-packages-using-setuptools/#working-in-development-mode)).

 ## Running with test data

-- Change occurences of `sys.path.append` to be your local path
 - Run `python cnab240/writer.py`